 Performance and Funding Period

-The anticipated performance and funding period is November 1, 2022 through September 29, 2023.
-Subsequent to the first 11-month budget period, funding will be awarded for up to 4 option years.
-The number of awards, budget periods, and award amounts are contingent upon the continued availability of funds and the recipient performance.
+The anticipated performance and funding period is June 1, 2023 through September 29, 2023.
+The number of awards, budget periods and award amounts are contingent upon the continued availability of funds and the recipient performance.

 Eligibility Requirements